Timolin: Public transport

-The village is served by bus route 880 operated by Kildare Local Link on behalf of the National Transport Authority.
+The village is served by bus route 880 operated by Kildare & South Dublin Local Link.
 There are several buses each day including Sunday linking the village to Castledermot, Carlow and Naas as well as villages in the area.

 History

 During the Irish Confederate Wars of the 1640s Timolin was the scene of a notorious massacre.
 A stronghouse in the village, in which many civilians were sheltering, was attacked by an army under Ormonde.
 After it had been captured around 200 civilians were killed.